 As we said, cold calling is, in part, a number game.
 It isn’t just numbered, but knowing your ratios will help you reach your goals.
 What percentage of decision-maker conversations are needed to convert a sale or an appointment?
 How many calls are needed to reach a decision-maker?
 If you know the objectives and you know your ratios, it becomes much easier to work out a recipe for success.

 8. Are you consistently inconsistent

-Successful telemarketing is as much about process and endeavour as it is about skills on the phone.
+Successful telemarketing is as much about process and endeavor as it is about skills on the phone.
 Callers that are hit and miss tend to have no process and make no progress.
 They are sporadic with their calls and have long gaps in terms of hours and even days without calling.
 Effective b2b telemarketing is definitely based on momentum.
 You get into the groove.
-You become used to blocks and put offs.
+You become used to blocks and put-offs.
 You learn how to deal with these.
 But it’s hard to do that if you never build up a head of steam.